seL4/docs/CAmkESVM.rst

     $(CC) $(CFLAGS) $(LDFLAGS) $^ -o $@
 }}}

-Run the "build-rootfs" script to update the rootfs.cpio file to include our new "hello" program.
+4. Run the "build-rootfs" script to update the rootfs.cpio file to include our new "hello" program.

-Rebuild the app:
+5. Rebuild the app:

 {{{
 make
 }}}
-Running the app:
+6. Run the app (use `root` as username and password):

 {{{
 Welcome to Buildroot